 Morning: FIELD TRIP: Today, we'll head out to View, the Arts Center in the neighboring town of Old Forge.
 View is dedicated to inspiring the lives of individuals visiting or residing in this magnificent natural area.
 It also serves as a community center, a conference facility and a venue for special events and offers a premier arts experience in the Adirondacks with regional and national exhibitions.
 We will look and discuss the works on display and have our own sketching session.

 Afternoon: FREE TIME: This afternoon is free to do some exploring on your own.
-You might wish to remain at View or in Old Forge, which is substantial enough to spend more than a full day exploring.
+You might wish to remain at the Museum, which is substantial enough to spend more than a full day exploring.
 If you prefer something more robust and adventurous, you can hike up one of several trails in the area, such as Castle Rock, Black Bear Mountain, Rocky Point, or Bald Mountain, each of which offers breathtaking views and can be climbed in enough time to return for dinner.
 For a quieter time, head back to camp and take a canoe out onto pristine Sagamore Lake to see loons or mergansers.
 Or, just relax in an Adirondack chair with a good book.

 Dinner: Dinner is at 6:00pm in the Dining Hall.